tjasz/turn-of-phrase/doc/gameplay.md

 Restrictions:
 - The player must not say any part of the main phrase or any part of the related phrases on the challenge.
 Ex: in the "George Washington" challenge example, a player could not say "The state of Washington is named after him."
+They also could not say "Founding citizen of our country" because "Founding Father" is one of the related phrases.
 Exception: once the teammates have said a part of the phrase, the player may say that part.
-- The player must not say any part of one of the related phrases.
-Ex: in the "George Washington" challenge example, one of the related phrases is "Founding Father".
-The player could not say "Establishing Father" because "Father" is part of one of the related phrases.
-Exception: once the teammates have said a phrase or part of a phrase, the player may say it.
+- The player must not say any other form of a word found in the main phrase or the related phrases, such as plural forms of nouns or conjugations of verbs.
+Even though "see" and "saw" sound very different, they are both forms of "to see".
+If one is in the related phrases, neither should be said.
 - The player should not describe the spelling of the phrase.
 Ex: do not say "starts with G".
 - The player must not describe the sound of the phrase.
 No "rhymes with" or "sounds like".
-- The player should not use gestures.
+- The player must not use gestures.

 Explicitly allowed strategies:
 - Describing the meaning of the phrase.